 Successful real estate investment also involves:

-- Assessing Risk: Identifying potential risk factors, such as market volatility, and having contingency plans is essential.
-For instance, areas prone to economic fluctuations require careful analysis and risk mitigation tactics.
+- Assessing risk: Identifying potential risk factors, such as market volatility, and having contingency plans is essential.
+Areas prone to economic fluctuations require careful analysis and risk mitigation tactics.

 - Insurance: Proper insurance can protect against unforeseen property damage and liability, which is crucial for maintaining profitability amidst potential setbacks.